informalsystems/quint/doc/adr008-managing-apalache.md

 3. How are version dependencies between Quint and Apalache managed?

 Obviously, a decision on each of these questions impacts the other ones.
-We use this document to survey options, and to list advantages and disadvantages.
+We use this document to survey options, and to list advantages and disadvantages, and to document the proposed solution.

 ## 3. Options